 Self Driving Car News: GM Restructuring to Focus on Autonomous Electric Vehicles

 No more will General Motors focus on building the sedans that define the companies past.
-In fact, GMs sedan sales show a decrease over the past few years, with customers favouring SUVs and bigger cars.
-The plants being closed built and assembled the sedans that GM is known for.
+GMs sedan sales show a decrease over the past few years, with customers favouring SUVs and bigger cars.
+These shut down plants built and assembled the sedans that made GM famous.

 The timing of the announcement was well planned.
 In 2017, General Motors purchased a small company based in San Fransico that develops autonomous driving technology.
-In addition, the fragile US-Mexico-Canada trade agreement puts continued automobile manufacturing in America into jeopardy.
+Besides, the fragile US-Mexico-Canada trade agreement puts continued automobile manufacturing in America into jeopardy.

 Trade friction with the United States and other large GM importing nations further explains why GM is branching off at this juncture.
 The circumstances, however, are crippling to thousands of American workers that face decreasing job availability.

-More and more auto workers jobs are outsourced to countries with cheaper labour and less regulation.
+More and more auto worker’s jobs are now being outsourced to countries with cheaper labour and less regulation.

 Reaction to GM Plant Closures